preetoshii/samesisters/documentation/samesisters-design-doc.md

 ### 2. Piece Cards
 - Editorial-quality photography fills entire card
 - Subtle info overlay: piece name, "Around $XXX" starting price
+- **Tags displayed**: "garden party" "when you're feeling creative" "for making an entrance"
 - **Tap to expand**: Card grows to fill screen with scrollable content:
   - Image gallery (tap to advance through images)
   - The story behind the piece
+  - Tags shown prominently
   - Customization options with live price updates (pop animation on changes)
   - Direct purchase or "Design with Sachi" paths
   - X button to minimize back to deck
 - Swipe right adds to "Your Collection"
 - Each card maintains its own expanded state

+**Educational Purpose of Tags**: These tags subtly teach users what Samesisters creates - pieces for special moments, not everyday basics.
+Tags blend literal occasions ("garden party"), moods ("when you're feeling bold"), and moments ("for making an entrance").
+This creates an emotional connection while communicating the brand's focus on elevated, intentional dressing.
+Users self-select by swiping right on pieces tagged for feelings and occasions that resonate with them.

 ### 3. Philosophy Cards
 **Opinion statements overlaid on full-card textured fabric backgrounds:**